AlgoMaster Logo

 A few patterns come up often enough to call out by name.

-The constructor walks the array once, adds each value to the hash table, and silently drops duplicates.
+The constructor walks the array once, adds each value to the hash table, and drops duplicates.
 Count reports the unique total.
 For a long log, this is dramatically cheaper than a nested loop or a sort-then-scan, and the case-insensitive comparer handles the typical "Ada@Shop.com vs ada@shop.com" problem at the same time.

 Finding common elements without nested loops.
 When the question is "what's in both?", the answer is IntersectWith, not a doubly-nested foreach.